kavia-common/data-insight-assistant-40465-40470/fastapi_backend/README.md

 ## Supabase Integration
 - Controlled by ENABLE_SUPABASE.
 - When enabled, the system attempts to initialize a Supabase client using SUPABASE_URL and SUPABASE_ANON_KEY.
-- The /health endpoint reports a minimal Supabase health summary via logs.
+- The /health endpoint logs a minimal Supabase health summary.
 - No routes currently require Supabase to operate; it is optional.

 ## CORS